FamilySearch/GEDCOM.io/_pages/tag-def/TRLR.md

 specification:
   - Trailer
   - A pseudo-structure marking the end of a dataset.
-See The Header and Trailer for more.
+See [The Header and Trailer] for more details.

 label: 'Trailer'